kototok903/novfmt/README.md

 - `-title` / `-t`: Override combined title (defaults to first volume metadata)
 - `-lang`: Force resulting language code
 - `-creator` / `-c`: Repeatable override for creator credits
+- `-list`: Append newline-separated entries from one or more files (blank lines and lines starting with `#` are ignored)

 The tool extracts each volume into a temporary workspace, rewrites the manifest/spine with stable IDs, copies assets under `OEBPS/Volumes/vXXXX`, generates a fresh navigation document, and zips everything back into a valid EPUB (storing the mimetype uncompressed as required by the spec).